-FragPipe is a Java Graphical User Interface (GUI) for a suite of computational tools enabling comprehensive analysis of mass spectrometry-based proteomics data.
+FragPipe is a Java Graphical User Interface (GUI) and CLI workflow tool for a suite of computational tools enabling comprehensive analysis of mass spectrometry-based proteomics data.
 It is powered by MSFragger - an ultrafast proteomic search engine suitable for both conventional and “open” (wide precursor mass tolerance) peptide identification.

 First, start a nomachine desktop session on the Biowulf login node.
 Within your nx session, allocate an interactive session and run fragpipe.